Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - Bor Creates a merkle tree of the block hashes
 - Bor Publishes the merkle root to the main chain
 - Incentivised validators are running Heimdall and Bor nodes

-## Sidechains
-- Some of the plasma implementations are considered side chain approaches while others are considered as child chains
-- Side chains are attached to Ethereum using one or two way transfer of assets
-- Each side chain is self contained
-- It is required to transfer the custody of tokens from parent chains to side chains

 ## Rollups
 - In rollup, calls to the contract and their arguments are written on-chain as calldata,